Holytown: History

-Pronounced 'Holy-town', the area grew on the back of the nearby coal mining industries in the 18th century.
+The area grew on the back of the nearby coal mining industries in the 18th century.
 The roots of the town stretch back to at least the 17th Century, where records show that a meeting house was used for prayer services for the community.
 One old description of the town from the 19th century from the Ordnance Gazetteer of Scotland by Francis H. Groome, 1885 is as follows:

 Holytown, a town in Bothwell parish, Lanarkshire, 1 mi E by N of Holytown Junction on the Caledonian railway, 5+1/2 mi SSE of Coatbridge, and 11 ESE of Glasgow.
 Surrounded by a well-worked part of the Lanarkshire mineral-field, and partaking largely in the industry and traffic connected with the working of the same, it experienced considerable increase of prosperity from the opening of the Cleland and Midcalder railway (1866), in result partly of through traffic on that line and partly of junction-communication with Motherwell.